Gearank – Music Gear Information for Live Performance or Studio

 Thanks to constant driver updates and support, the mioXC runs great even on the latest (as of writing) Mac OS, Monterey.
 This allows it to bridge the gap between modern computer software and vintage synthesizers.

-One thing that might trip up users is the lack of labelling on the MIDI IN/OUT.
-For veterans, this would be no problem to figure out but for those unfamiliar, the OUT cable goes into the IN port and vice versa.
+One thing that might trip up users is the lack of labeling on the MIDI IN/OUT.
+This would be fine to figure out for veterans, but for those unfamiliar, the OUT cable goes into the IN port and vice versa.

 Specifications